24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 Recommended Reading 📖

-That way, they understand their role in the organisation better, which also gives them a sense of belonging and directly impacts their loyalty.
-Considering that disengaged employees in the US cost their employers $450 to $500 billion each year, it's no wonder onboarding programs are so important.
+In being able to understand their role, and the organisation easily, gives them a sense of belonging and directly impacts their loyalty.
+Disengaged employees in the US cost their employers $450 to $500 billion each year, making it hard to ignore the impact of a considered and engaging onboarding approach.

 employee onboarding statistics on covid, onboarding program, onboarding process, goals and milestones for new hires

 Before governments started issuing stay-at-home orders due to the pandemic, only 3.1% of businesses were hiring remotely.
-However, according to new employee onboarding statistics, that rose by 15% after March 2020.
+However, according to new statistics, that rose by 15% after March 2020.

 That’s not all.